Wage & Hour Class Actions

 In defending wage and hour class action lawsuits, we customize our defense to the particular goals and objectives of our clients.
 Our lawyers will meet with you to learn your corporate philosophy and tailor a litigation plan that meets your specific needs.
 We apply the following principles to defense of these actions.

-Second, preliminary conclusions concerning the potential liability and worst-case exposure, which may exist under the class theories, are analyzed and promptly reported.
+Second, the class claims are analyzed, and we promptly report any preliminary conclusions concerning the potential liability and worst-case exposure, which may exist under the class theories.
 We firmly believe that it is our role to be zealous advocates in the courtroom, while providing our clients with the most objective and honest advice early on in the litigation as to potential liability so the client can make an informed decision regarding future litigation strategies.
 We truly believe in the counselor’s role and that managing your expectations in a collaborative relationship is key to navigating the pitfalls of wage and hour law.

 Third, at an early stage, we closely scrutinize and challenge the basis for certification of the putative class as alleged in the lawsuit.
 We have been consistently successful in defeating class certification motions and/or settling on very favorable terms based on an aggressive attack on the class certification standards.
 Should the matter proceed to trial, we work with you to get the best possible result through trial and appeal.